 Jurisdiction in Mixed Case

 The appellant was an electrical engineer at a Navy Research Lab.
 She received numerous awards and good appraisals.
 However, she believed that she was not receiving credit for her work because she was a female and complained about a hostile work environment.
-Subsequently, the appellant filed an EEO complaint asserting discrimination on the basis of her sex, age and national origin, and retaliation.
+Subsequently, the appellant filed an EEO complaint asserting discrimination on the basis of her sex, age, national origin and retaliation.
 She was terminated after taking extensive leave under the Family and Medical Leave Act (FMLA).

 The court of appeals found that dismissal of the mixed case for lack of subject matter jurisdiction was not appropriate because more than 120 days had elapsed since the filing of the MSPB appeal.
 5 USC 7702(e)(1)(B).
 However, it agreed that the appellant’s pre-termination claims were time-barred because she did not appeal to the EEOC within 90 days of the agency’s dismissal.
 Further, the appellant’s motion to amend her initial complaint to include the pre-termination claims was not timely.
 The appeals court noted that National R.R.
 Passenger Corp. v.
 Morgan, 536 U.S. 101 (2002), only pertains to the timely filing of a charge after the allegedly biased incident occurs.
 It “does not suggest that a plaintiff can obtain judicial review of an EEO decision outside of the ninety-day period or raise a hostile work environment claim without first exhausting administrative remedies.”